kbastronomics/Nozzle-Magazine-Firmware/README.md

   - EEPROM Stores all settings to recall at startup time
   - NEOPIXEL for Status (Red/Green) and Blue for Communications
   - Configurable for Large(20) or Small(10) Nozzle Magazine
-- Can be built using a Adafruit Trinket + DRV8871 + INA210

 ## GCODEs Supported